hsinnan75/Dart/README.md

 Developers: Dr. Hsin-Nan Lin and Dr. Wen-Lian Hsu Institute of Information Science, Academia Sinica, Taiwan.

 Introduction
 Kart-RNA is a read aligner for NGS RNA-Seq data developed by Dr. Hsin-Nan Lin and Dr. Wen-Lian Hsu.
 Kart-RNA supports single-end and paired-end reads and multi-thread alignments.
-We describe the installation and Running instructions of Kart below.
+We describe the installation and Running instructions of Kart-RNA below.

 Instructions
 1.Installation